 Progressive cavity pump: A positive displacement pump.
 Ideal for fluids with high viscosity (e.g. grease, pastes, etc.) They are also known as eccentric screw pumps.

-Propeller pump: A.k.a. axial flow pump.
+Propeller pump: Also known as an axial flow pump.
 A pump in which the impeller imparts lift to the fluid propelling it along due the impeller’s shape.

 Pseudoplastic: Any fluid whose viscosity increases slowly with the rate of shear is said to be pseudoplastic.